hashicorp/packer/website/source/docs/builders/googlecompute.html.markdown

 -   `use_internal_ip` (boolean) - If true, use the instance's internal IP instead of its external IP during building.

--   `preemptible` (boolean) - If true, launch a preembtible instance.

 ## Gotchas